opencybersecurityalliance/kestrel-lang/docs/language/eav.rst

 ---------------------

-An :ref:`language/tac:Entity` could reside in multiple :ref:`language/tac:Record` (example in :ref:`language/tac:Entity`).
+An :ref:`language/tac:Entity` could reside in multiple :ref:`language/tac:Record`---Check an example in :ref:`language/tac:Entity`.
 Kestrel recognizes the same entity across different records so it is possible to construct the graph of entities and walk the graph to fulfill :ref:`language/tac:Entity-Based Reasoning`.

 Given the huntflow example in :ref:`language/tac:Entity-Based Reasoning`, some